A carotid artery duplex scan is an imaging test to look at how blood flows through the carotid arteries in your neck.

 Computed tomography is an imaging test that uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
 CT scans are more detailed than standard X-rays.

 A craniotomy is the surgical removal of part of the bone from the skull to expose the brain for surgery.
-The surgeon uses special tools to remove the section of bone (the bone flap).
-After the brain surgery, the surgeon replaces the bone flap.
+Read on to learn what to expect before, during, and after this procedure.

 An EEG is a procedure that detects abnormalities in your brain waves, or in the electrical activity of your brain.